FH-Tutorials/kafka-spark/README.md

 ### Eduroam Wifi Problems

 In some cases the cluster fails to start because it seems that there is an issue with the firewall.
-Thus, in some cases it might be necessary to add an DNS entry into the docker-compose.yml file which is described [here](https://docs.docker.com/compose/compose-file/#dns).
+Thus, it might be necessary to add an DNS entry into the docker-compose.yml file which is described [here](https://docs.docker.com/compose/compose-file/#dns) and can be found using `ipconfig /all` on windows and e.g. `cat /etc/resolv.conf` on Linux.

 ### Weird error messages